-But here’s the thing… Many members of the Gameschool Community are lifelong gamers.
+But here’s the thing… Many members of these communities are lifelong gamers.

 I’m raising my hand over here.
 Lifelong gamers have been playing for decades!
-These members of the Gameschool Community have amassed quite the game collection over the years.
+They have amassed quite the game collection over the years.

-So, this new gameschooler will enter the Gameschool Community and see all of these families playing games they’ve never heard of before.
+So, this new gameschooler will discover the concept, join a community, and then it gets dangerous.
 They’ll see gorgeous game rooms and jaw-dropping game closets and shelves.

 And then the FOMO sets in.